F5Networks/f5-aws-cloudformation/supported/standalone/1nic/production-stack/byol/README.md

 ## Prerequisites
 The following are prerequisites and notes for the F5 single NIC CFT:
 - An AWS VPC with one subnet.
 This subnet requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
 - Production stack CFTs launch without a public IP address, but the ***BIG-IP VE requires access to the Internet*** for the initial configuration to download the BIG-IP Cloud Libraries (and for some licensing options).
 AWS provides [several options for connecting to an Amazon VPC](https://aws.amazon.com/premiumsupport/knowledge-center/connect-vpc/) which you can use to provide Internet access to the BIG-IP VE, such as an [AWS NAT](https://docs.aws.amazon/AmasonVPC/latest/UserGuide/vpc-nat.html) ([instance](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_NAT_Instance.html) or [gateway](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html)).
 - Key pair for management access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/cli/latest/reference/iam/upload-server-certificate.html for information.
 - Because you are deploying the BYOL template, you must have a valid BIG-IP license token.

 ## Important configuration notes
+- Beginning with release 3.3.0, the BIG-IP image names have changed (previous options were Good, Better, and Best).
+Now you choose a BIG-IP VE image based on whether you need [LTM](https://www.f5.com/products/big-ip-services/local-traffic-manager) only or All modules available (including [WAF](https://www.f5.com/products/security/advanced-waf), [AFM](https://www.f5.com/products/security/advanced-firewall-manager), etc.), and if you need 1 or 2 boot locations.
+Use 2 boot locations if you expect to upgrade the BIG-IP VE in the future.
+If you do not need room to upgrade (if you intend to create a new instance when a new version of BIG-IP VE is released), use an image with 1 boot location.
+See this [Matrix](https://clouddocs.f5.com/cloud/public/v1/matrix.html#amazon-web-services) for recommended AWS instance types.
 - This template creates an AWS Security Group as a part of the deployment.
 This includes a port for accessing your applications on port 80/443.
 If your applications need additional ports, you must add those to the external Security Group created by the template.
 For instructions on adding ports, see the AWS documentation.
 - This solution uses the SSH key to enable access to the BIG-IP system.
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
 - This solution uses an AMI image with BIG-IP v13 or later.